Asked 10 months ago by PulsarResearcher946

 Hi everyone,

-I’m working on a Django model for storing addresses and need to enforce uniqueness across five fields: street
+I’m working on a Django model for storing addresses and need to enforce uniqueness across five fields: street, house_number, city, state, and zip_code.
+The complication is that one or more of these fields can be None, yet I want to avoid duplicate entries where all non-None fields match.

 Here’s my model: